Vreta01/100DaysofCoding/README.md

 # 100DaysofCoding
-A new project where I add something new everyday for 100 days
+A new project where I add something new everyday for 100 days.